 Practice Handling Your Dog

-Dogs who are used to having all parts of their bodies handled throughout their lives are more likely to accept the uncoordinated handling of toddlers.
+Dogs who are used to having all parts of their bodies handled throughout their lives are more likely to accept the uncoordinated and unpredictable handling of toddlers.
 As soon as possible, begin teaching your dog to love being handled.
-Practice looking in your dog's ears, holding his paws, rubbing his fur, and tugging gently on his tail.
-Talk to him calmly, giving him praise for accepting all types of handling.
-It's a good idea to give him a few tasty treats while you are working on handling exercises.
+Practice looking in your dog's ears, holding its paws, rubbing its fur, and tugging gently on the pooch's tail.
+Talk to your dog calmly, giving it praise for accepting all types of handling.
+It's a good idea to give the dog a few tasty treats while you are working on handling exercises.
 Your dog should associate handling with good things, like praise and treats.

-Teach Your Child to How to Pet Your Dog
+Teach Your Child How to Pet Your Dog

 Spend time each day teaching your toddler how to treat your dog.
 Sit close to your dog with your toddler on your lap.
-Start by holding your hand under your dog's nose to allow him to sniff it.
-Then hold your toddler's hand and have him do the same.
-Next pet your dog gently, and then hold your toddler's hand while he repeats your actions.
+Start by holding your hand under your dog's nose to allow the dog to sniff it.
+Then hold your toddler's hand and have the dog do the same.
+Next pet your dog gently, and then hold your toddler's hand while they repeat your actions.
 Use simple terms such as "sniff hand" and "gentle" to let your toddler know what you're doing.
-If your toddler gets too rough, tell him no, and explain that he can hurt the dog.
-Move him away from the dog if he continues to be too rough, and try again when your toddler is calmer.
-Teaching your toddler these exercises can also go a long way in keeping him safe around strange dogs.
+If your toddler gets too rough, tell the child no, and explain that they can hurt the dog.
+Move your tot away from the dog if the child continues to be too rough, and try again when your toddler is calmer.
+Teaching your toddler these exercises can also go a long way in keeping them safe around strange dogs.

 Teach Your Toddler to Respect Your Dog's Things

 While many dogs are tolerant of having a child play with their toys, bones, or food bowls, some dogs get aggressive over these items.
 It's important that you teach your toddler to leave your dog's things alone.
-Move your child away from your dog's food bowl, or if he's old enough, have your toddler help you to feed the dog and show him that he then needs to move away so your dog can eat.
-If your child picks up the dog's toys, take them away, telling him that the toy belongs to your dog, and give your toddler one of his own toys instead.
+Move your child away from your dog's food bowl.
+If your toddler is old enough, have your child help you to feed the dog and show that you both need to move away so your dog can eat.
+If your child picks up the dog's toys, take them away, telling your kid that the toy belongs to your dog, and give your toddler one of their own toys instead.

 Reward Good Behavior

 Positive reinforcement works well for both dogs and toddlers.
 Don't forget to let them know when you like their behavior.
-If your toddler is calmly petting your dog, tell him he's doing a good job.
-If your dog is calmly accepting having your toddler grab big handfuls of his fur, throw him a treat (and then remind your toddler about the right way to handle the dog!).
+If your toddler is calmly petting your dog, tell them they are doing a good job.
+If your dog is calmly accepting having your toddler grab big handfuls of fur, throw the canine a treat (and then remind your toddler about the right way to handle the dog!).
 Consistently rewarding good behavior from both of them should make for a better relationship between your toddler and your dog.

 If you are not comfortable with your dog's body language around your toddler, or if your dog has growled, snapped, or bitten your toddler, find a dog trainer or animal behaviorist immediately.
 Your veterinarian may be able to recommend someone good.
+A common mistake is to think that either your dog or child will grow out of this bad behavior.
+That's not necessarily true and can lead to a dangerous situation if the training isn't improved.
 Keep your dog and toddler away from each other until you have consulted a professional.
 A good dog trainer can help you come up with a plan to deal with the problem between your dog and toddler.